Department of Pharmacology and Toxicology

 Behavioral pharmacology; Drug abuse; Neurobiology

-One unifying theme of the ongoing research is the application of receptor theory to the guidance and interpretation of the drug interactions in behaving animals.
-The long-term goal of this laboratory is to develop new analgesics for pain control and pharmacotherapeutics for stimulant addiction.
+One unifying theme of the ongoing research in my laboratory is the application of receptor theory to the guidance and interpretation of the drug interactions in behaving animals.
+The long-term goal of my laboratory is to develop new analgesics for pain control and pharmacotherapeutics for stimulant addiction.